AlfredA93/EconoMate/README.md

     - Offers targeted advise based on a user's budget allocation.

 ## Tech
-The Budget Busters application uses the following technology stack and dependencies:
+The EconoMate application uses the following technology stack and dependencies:
 - HTML5
 - CSS3
 - JavaScript
 - ZingChart

 ## How it works
+1. Enter your starting budget number
+2. Adjust the sliders to allocate and lock-in the budget
+3. Ensure the remaining budget number is allocated
+4. Review the pie chart report and confirm that your budget is perfect
+5. Select the Show Advice button for expert opinion on your budget allocation
+6. Always keep an eye on the Forex using the Currency Converter

 ## Future enhancements
-In subsequent iterations of the Budget Busters, users will be enabled to:
+In subsequent iterations of the EconoMate, users will be enabled to:
 - Create new categories for their budget allocation
-- Add expenses against budget allocation to tract them in real-time
+- Add expenses against budget allocation to track them in real-time
 -

 ## Credits